 Bradley is a tiny city located in the state of Arkansas.
 With a population of 394 people and just one neighborhood, Bradley is the 255th largest community in Arkansas.

-When you are in Bradley, you'll notice that it is more blue-collar than most other communities in America.
-47.14% of Bradley’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, Bradley is generally considered to be a blue-collar town.
+47.14% of the Bradley workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Bradley is a city of professionals, farmers, fishers, or foresters, and production and manufacturing workers.
 There are especially a lot of people living in Bradley who work in healthcare (24.76%), farm management occupations (22.38%), and teaching (12.38%).

 In Bradley, however, the average commute to work is quite long.
 On average, people spend 31.00 minutes each day getting to work, which is significantly higher than the national average.